 Having previously commenced our study of Classical Indic Literature, we now take our first look at Classical Indic Poetry.
 Appropriately, our first selection is from Andhra itself and dates back to the glorious Empire of the Satavahanas.
 This great dynasty featured mighty Conquerors such as Gautamiputra Satakarni and is famed for the Art & Architecture of Amaravati.
-However, it also produced talented poets such as King Hala, an earlier dynast.
+However, it also produced talented poets such as Emperor Hala, an earlier dynast.
 He was the compiler of and contributor to the Poetic Anthology Gathasaptasati (known as Gaha Sattasai in the Maharashtri Prakrit in which it is composed)

 Translated into many Indian, European, and Middle Eastern languages, the Sapta sati (also known as Gaha koso—or ‘Treasury of Gathas’) is considered to be one of the earliest surviving anthologies of Classical Indic Poetry.

 Not much is known about Emperor Hala (pronounced Haala).
 According to Western archaeology he is tentatively dated to between 200 BCE and 200 CE (but likely much earlier according to the indigenous Indic Chronology).
 The 17th Satavahana dynast in the pauranic king lists, Hala himself is called Kavi-vatsala (‘he who has parental affection for poets’).
 Considered to be religious, he is famous for his patronage of Prakrit over the more popular and elite Sanskrit of the time.
 Despite this, the influence of his anthology extended to poets centuries after him, such as Govardhana, who wrote the Sanskrit work, Aryasaptasati .
 He is mentioned by many other Pan-India litterateurs such as Bana of Harsacarita fame.